hk-speedrunning/HK-Rules/game-rules.md

   - **FrameRateCap**: May be set to any value above 50.
   - **CameraShakeMultiplier**: May be set to any value.
 - Using in-game Vsync to limit framerate is allowed so long as the target monitor's refresh rate remains consistent during the run.
-- Using in-game Frame Rate Cap to limit framerate is allowed so long as the target framerate is 50fps or above and remains consistent during the run.
-If this option is used in your run then you must have a clearly visible FPS display in your recording.
+- Using in-game Frame Rate Cap or external tools to limit framerate is allowed so long as the target framerate is at least 50fps.
+Going below 50fps is not allowed.
+If either of these options are used in your run then you must have a clearly visible FPS display in your recording.
+First time offenders will be given a warning and, as long as there is nothing else wrong with the run, it will be accepted up to the verifier's discretion.
+Additional offenses will result in a rejection.

 ### Third-party programs